 The use of the arthroscope revolutionized the surgical approach to the knee in the seventies (knee arthroscopy).
 The most common use of the arthroscope is to remove torn meniscus.
 The arthroscope can be used to remove damaged cartilage, loose bodies, plical shelfs, and other knee problems.
 Isolated cartilage loss can be addressed with microfracture surgery(PDF) in appropriate candidates.
-A good discussion of the various approaches to isolated knee cartialge loss is: Articular Cartilage Restoration.
-Another common use of the arthoscope is for ACL anterior cruciate ligament reconstruction.
+A good discussion of the various approaches to isolated knee cartilage loss is Articular Cartilage Restoration.
+Another common use of the arthroscope is for ACL anterior cruciate ligament reconstruction.